 Eduroam (education roaming) is a secure, world-wide roaming access service developed for the international research and education community.
 Eduroam allows any user from an Eduroam participating site to get network access at any institution connected to Eduroam, including Fort Lewis College.
 Visitors to Fort Lewis from other Eduroam facilities can use their provided log-on information to access Eduroam.
 Fort Lewis members can log in here and at other Eduroam facilities by using their fully qualified Fort Lewis user name ("Username"@fortlewis.edu) and your FLC password.
 Eduroam is secure and encrypted.

 Mobile Devices can vary greatly, but the steps should be similar to a computer.

 Gaming devices without a web browser require a manual registration before they may be used on the network.
-You will need to know the MAC address of your device.
-Contact the IT Help Desk at (970) 247-7444 to register your device.
+You can register your device yourself at this web location: https://www.fortlewis.edu/it/ResidenceNetwork/GamingDevice.aspx You will need to know the MAC address of your device.
+The MAC address can usually be obtained from the settings area of your device, but each device is different.
+You can also find a link to the Gaming Registration page on the Fort Portal page, thefort.fortlewis.edu.
+Look under the Quicklinks for "Gaming Registration".